Sri Lankan Astronomy and Astrophysics Olympiad: Influence

 Astronomy gained traction among Sri Lankan high school students by the mid 1990s.
 There was a rapid increase in the formation of astronomy clubs in Sri Lankan schools at that time.
 Anandian Astronomical Association, Nalanda College Astronomical Society, Astronomical Society of Dharmaraja College, Astronomical Society of Mahamaya Girls' College are few of the major high school astronomical societies formed during this phase.
 This led to the inception of various quiz competitions and observation competitions among schools, relative to astronomy.
 Up until the Olympiad was initiated in 2007, there was no government involvement in the field.
 The Astronomy and Astrophysics Olympiad competition has since encourage many high school students in Sri Lanka to engage in the study of astronomy and astrophysics.

 Achievements

 Sri Lankan students have won 1 bronze medal, 11 honorable mentions and 1 prize for the Most Creative Solution in Theory in 11 International Olympiads on Astronomy and Astrophysics so far.

+The junior Astronomy Olympiad team that selected from Sri Lankan Junior Astronomy Olympiad 2023 consisting of 5 students all over the country had participated to 3rd International Olympiad on Astronomy and Astrophysics junior 2024 that held in Kathmandu valley, Nepal and also had won 5 honourable mention for the first time in a junior competition.